ucsb-cs156/s24/_lectures/week04a.md

 Fay: UCSB Dining Commons Menu Items
 ```

-# Looking ahead to Wednesday:
+# Looking ahead to Wednesday/Thursday.

 On Wednesday, whether you are finished or not with team01,  your team needs to do the initial assignment of topics for team02 (it breaks up into six separate subprojects, just like team01 did), and the initial set up tasks on the team's Kanban board.